hikyae/indentree.vim/README.md

 :IndentreeConvert
 " convert text within a specified range :5,15IndentreeConvert
+" revert all text in the buffer
+:IndentreeRevert
+" revert text within a specified range :5,15IndentreeRevert
 " switch to unix-like style
 :IndentreeStyle unix
 " switch to unix-like style with ascii option